chriswalz/bit/README.md

 zinit light "chriswalz/bit"
 ```

 *Note*: On Windows only the interactive prompt completion works not classic tab completion

+#### using AUR (For Arch Linux Users)
+For building a stable version from source, use the [`bit` package](https://aur.archlinux.org/packages/bit)

+For building the latest git version from source, use the [`bit-git` package](https://aur.archlinux.org/packages/bit-git)

+*Note*: These Packages are community-driven and not offically published my the bit maintainer.

 Verify installation with: